WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Won't a VPN bypass the DNS and revoke my apps?

 A - It shouldn't , based on the settings I used, I do not recommend using a VPN.
-If you really want to use a VPN, Use this [guide](#using-a-vpn)
+If you really want to use a VPN, Use this [guide](#using-a-vpn).

 ---